sqr8ap/Capstone/README.md

 - James Siegener
 - Jacob Turner

 See 'DE_Report.Rmd' for all analyses.
-Download and open 'DE_Report.html' to view all tables and plots generated in 'DE_Report.Rmd'.
+See 'DE Full Report.pdf' to view fully rendered version of the report with all tables and figures.

 See 'GeneOverlap.csv' for list of 32 genes differentially expressed in both the 6-sample, high-confidence subset as well as the 11-sample, low-confidence subset.